DesignCodeBuild/basiccamanjs/README.md

-This branch will soon be for a more general usage: it will be in a folder within wordpress: _[wordpress-directory]/basiccaman/_ or something like that.

 ## Important notes
 + Use the NEWEST release of CamanJS: the one from github.
 Because 4.1.1 and the CDN version have a bug in Caman.revert(true)
 + Must transfer image from CamanJS to php through AJAX, and must reconfigure base64 because it contains '/', ';', ':', '+', '/'